Top 5 Branding Agencies in the World

 Corporate identity development

 After you’ve decided on a name, the agency will meet with you to learn more about your business vision.
 Your input at this stage is critical.
-The team will then do research and sketch out several concepts along with an initial draft for a couple of them.
+The team will then do research and sketch out several concepts and an initial draft for a couple of them.
 You will be welcome to participate in this process — and you definitely should — to get the most suitable results.
-Make sure to find out how many revisions are included in the package and how much each new change above this allotted amount would cost.
+Ensure how many revisions are included in the package and how much each new change above this allotted amount would cost.

 Production.
 Once the concept is approved, the digital agency will provide you with the final logo artwork (either in color or black and white, depending on your agreement) and various file formats that you will be able to use in different media formats.